Communicating the sum of sources over a network: Case of three sources and three terminals

 \subsubsection{Case 3}

 There do not exist $(3,3), (2, 3)$ and $(3,2)$ nodes in $G$.
 Note that thus far we have not utilized the fact that there exist two edge-disjoint paths from each source to each terminal in $G$.
 In previous cases, the problem structure that has emerged due to the node labeling, allowed us to communicate $(X_1 + X_2 + X_3)$ by using just one path between each $s_i - t_j$ pair.
 However, for the case at hand we will indeed need to use the fact that there exist two paths between each $s_i - t_j$ pair.
-As we will see, this significantly complicates the analysis.
-We present the analysis of Case 3 in the upcoming section.
+As we will see, this significantly complicates the analysis, and we present it in the upcoming section.

+The following definitions are required for this case.
+An edge $e=(u,v)$ for which $v$ is labeled $(\cdot,1)$ will be referred to as a {\em terminal} edge.
+Namely, any information flowing on $e$ can reach at most a single terminal.
+If this terminal is $t_j$ then we will say that $e$ is a $t_j$-edge.
+Clearly, the set of $t_1$-edges is disjoint from the set of $t_2$-edges (and similarly for any pair of terminals).
+An edge which is not a terminal edge will be referred to as a {\em remaining} edge or an $r$-edge for short.

+Note that there exists an ordering of edges in $E$ in which any $r$-edge comes before any terminal edge, and in addition there is no path from a terminal edge to an $r$-edge.
+This is obtained by an appropriate topological order in $G$.
+Moreover, for any terminal $t_j$, the set of $t_j$-edges form a connected subgraph of $G$ with $t_j$ as its sink.
+To see this note that by definition each $t_j$-edge $e$ is connected to $t_j$ and all the edges on a path between $e$ and $t_j$ are $t_j$-edges.
+Finally, the head of an $r$-edge is either of type $(\cdot, 2)$ or $(\cdot, 3)$ (as otherwise it would be a terminal edge).

+For each terminal $t_j$ we define a set of vertices referred to as the leaf set $L_j$ of $t_j$. \begin{definition} {\it Leaf set of a terminal.} The leaf set of terminal $t_j$ is the set of nodes of in-degree 0 in the subgraph consisting of $t_j$-edges. \end{definition} We note that a source node can be a leaf node for a given terminal.